Skip to menu Skip to content Skip to footer

 Cultural Safety in Practice modules

-The Faculty of Health and Behavioural Sciences have embedded Cultural Safety in Practice modules in 8 courses, developing students cultural responsiveness required for best practice in a health, education, or community services setting.
+The Faculty of Health and Behavioural Sciences has embedded Cultural Safety in Practice modules in 8 courses, developing students cultural responsiveness required for best practice in a health, education, or community services setting.

 Disciplinary Indigenous scholarship list

-In 2020 the School of Political Science and International Studies set a target of 10% of readings in courses by Indigenous scholars.
-To support course coordinators locating appropriate readings, the School compiled a disciplinary scholarship list (DOCX, 799.4 KB).
+In 2020, the School of Political Science and International Studies set a target of 10% of readings in courses by Indigenous scholars.
+To support course coordinators locating appropriate readings, the School compiled a disciplinary scholarship list.

 Continue your learning journey